vulpemventures/synthetic-asset-smart-contract/synthetic-asset-contract.rst

   - Provides collateral to lock for the Synth issuance
   - Can redeem collateral by providing the same amount of Synth as minted at issuance
   - Takes profit when RA price is less than the price at the time of issuance
-  - Takes loss if liquidated, or if redeemed when RA price is higher than the price at issuance
+  - Takes loss when liquidated, or if redeemed when RA price is higher than the price at issuance

 - Oracle

-  - Provides attestation of the price of RA for Issuer to use in liquidation
+  - Provides attestation of the price of RA for the Issuer to use in liquidation

 - Trader

-  - Buys and sells the Synth in the pursue of profit on Synth price fluctuation
+  - Buys and sells the Synth in the pursuit of profit on Synth price fluctuation

 Trade of Synth is happening outside the contract.
 The Synth itself is not restricted by the contract.